sblunt/orbitize/docs/installation.rst

 Many of the packages that we use in ``orbitize`` were originally written for Linux or macOS.
 For that reason, we highly recommend installing the `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/about>`_ which is an entire Linux development environment within Windows.
+See `here <https://github.com/semaphoreP/codeastro/blob/main/Day0/INSTALL_WINDOWS.md#windows-subsystem-for-linux-wsl>`_ for a handy getting started guide.

+If you don't want to use WSL, there are a few extra steps you'll need to follow to get ``orbitize`` running:

-There is a bug with the ``ptemcee`` installation that, as far as we know, only affects Windows users.
+1. There is a bug with the ``ptemcee`` installation that, as far as we know, only affects Windows users.
 To work around this, download ``ptemcee`` from `its pypi page <https://pypi.org/project/ptemcee/>`_.
 Navigate to the root ``ptemcee`` folder, remove the ``README.md`` file, then install: